-- This unit may take only a few days. - Use Unit 1 outlines for public speaking. - Students may use synonyms for key words if they desire. - Use slightly more challenging text, both narrative and factual (1-3 paragraphs).
+- This unit may take only a few days. - Use Unit 1 outlines for public speaking (see Appendix 2). - Students may use synonyms for key words if they desire. - Use slightly more challenging text, both narrative and factual (1-3 paragraphs).